ss2562/FlexBayesianOptimisation/README.md

 WORKS ONLY WITH UNITY - THIS IS THE UNITY VERSION OF NVIDIA FLEX

-**DISCLAIMER:**

-I am not saying that I own Flex, or the rights to it.
-I am here to merely distribute the package.
-Flex was removed from the Unity Asset Store a while back, and it was pretty hard to get your hands on it after that happened.
-I managed to find a download to it, and decided to share it with the world once again as I think that it's quite an interesting package.
+It has come to my attention as of recently, that an unspecified company that may or may not include Open & AI in it's name sent an Cease and Desist letter to a fellow educational reposity's creator, so I have the joy of presenting you with a brand new legal notice to avoid quick triggerfingers from the legal departments of huge greedy companies;

+**LEGAL DISCLAIMER:**

+I am not saying that I own Flex, or the rights to it, nor the rights to distribute it.
+All the content in this reposity, excluding the screenshots of course, are owned by NVIDIA.
+This entire reposity is for EDUCATIONAL USE ONLY, and in no way or form is this supposed to be an endorsement for illegal use, such as piracy of this package.

 [The license in this reposity was taken from the official NVIDIA reposity for the downloadable Flex demo]

-You are not allowed to use *this* plugin of Flex commercially, but you should be allowed to try to find other ways of getting Flex working in Unity.

-THIS IS ONLY FOR RESEARCH AND TESTING PURPOSES.
+THIS IS ONLY FOR RESEARCH, EDUCATIONAL AND TESTING PURPOSES.

-Thanks, and have fun! - "Tespinen", or Timi.
+Thanks, and have fun. -Tespinen